 Boost Dairy Product Appeal By Using Botanicals

-Dairy processors may look to botanicals to meet consumer demand for cleaner labels, added functionality, and health benefits.
+Dairy processors may look to botanicals to meet consumer demand for clean labels, added functionality, and health benefits.

 Consumers continue to demand more clean-label options when they shop.
 Since dairy has many options, it provides a great opportunity for brands and manufacturers to address these desires.